I recognise that asthma is an important condition that affects many children. We will:

 We will allow children with asthma immediate access to their reliever medicine whenever they need it.
 This may include allowing them to carry it on them either in their pocket or inhaler pouch, if they are mature enough to do this.
 I would request that I am also given an inhaler to keep at my house, in case the child forgets to bring it with them.

 Please let me know if your child needs to be reminded to take their inhaler and if they need to do it privately (I appreciate that some children are shy about taking their medication in front of others).

-I will always inform parents if their child has experienced asthma symptoms and had to use their reliever medicine.
-If, after discussion between the parents/carers and the doctor or nurse, it is believed that a particular child is too young to carry their inhaler, I will keep it with me.
+We will always inform parents if their child has experienced asthma symptoms and had to use their reliever medicine.
+If, after discussion between the parents/carers and the doctor or nurse, it is believed that a particular child is too young to carry their inhaler, I will keep it with us.